The Last of the Meheecans: Plot

-Cartman joins the actual United States Border Patrol as a volunteer, where he is instructed to stop Mexicans from crossing the border, regardless of the "semantics" of which direction they are traveling.
+Cartman joins the actual United States Border Patrol as a volunteer, where he is instructed to stop Mexicans from crossing the border, regardless of which direction they are traveling.
 Mexican emigrants start being rounded up and ordered to get back to work.
 Butters, as "Mantequilla", is hailed as a hero in Mexico, in a scene reminiscent of a similar scene in the film Monty Python's Life of Brian.

 He is received in the Zócalo and is credited with instilling a sense of national pride in the Mexican people.
 However, he soon becomes homesick and attempts to return to the United States.
-While attempting to cross into the United States, Butters is spotted by border patrol agents, who are overjoyed in their belief a Mexican wants to enter the United States and make no attempt to stop him.
-Recognizing Butters, an enraged Cartman tries to prevent him from crossing the border.
+While crossing the border, Butters is spotted by border patrol agents, who are overjoyed in their belief a Mexican wants to enter the United States and make no attempt to stop him.
+Recognizing Butters, an enraged Cartman tries to prevent him from crossing.
 With the Border Patrol's help, Butters successfully eludes Cartman and re-enters the United States, winning the game.

 When the boys are reunited at Cartman's house, Cartman once again pouts over his loss of the game, as the gang rejoices at Butters' return.
 When Butters suggests he be leader next time, Stan and Kyle suggest that while he is a great Mexican team player, he is not a great leader of Mexicans as it took him more than two weeks to cross the border.
-In response, Butters stands up and gestures with his hands, causing Mexicans everywhere to chant in response, loudly enough for the boys to hear them.
-An exasperated Cartman begins a Baptist priest walking into a bar joke, and the episode ends.
+In response, Butters stands up and gestures with his hands, causing Mexicans everywhere to chant loudly enough for the boys to hear them.